Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: Abstract

 \section{Abstract}

-We formulate and solve a non-Fickian macroscopic model of axial diffusion of a granular material in a finite cylindrical tumbler.
-The model accounts for localization of shear and, thus, diffusion induced by particle collisions in a thin surface flowing layer in the cross-section of the drum.
+We provide new concepts for understanding transport phenomena in flows of granular materials by using a non-Fickian macroscopic model of axial diffusion of a granular material in a finite cylindrical tumbler.
+The model accounts for diffusion induced by particle collisions only in a thin surface flowing layer due to localization of shear within the cross-section of the drum.
 All model parameters are related to measurable quantities in a granular flow.
-The proposed non-Fickian model could address certain ``anomalous'' features previously identified in experiments on axial diffusion and segregation of granular materials.
 It is shown that the proposed model is a member of the general class of linear constitutive relations with memory.
-The theoretical predictions suggest new ideas to interpret the results of experimental measurements. \keywords{Granular flow \and Non-Fickian diffusion \and Mixing}
+An exact solution for the spreading of a finite-width pulse initial condition under the proposed non-Fickian model is derived and compared to the solution of a Fickian model (i.e., the ``classical'' diffusion equation).